ncurrid/Improve-a-business-performance/README.md

 # Improve the business performance
+# Tools
+**Excel:** for initial data exploration, cleaning, and basic analysis (pivot tables, charts) **Power BI**: for building interactive dashboards and advanced data visualisations **SQLite**: to extract and manipulate data from relational databases **Python** (Pandas, Matplotlib/Seaborn): For deeper data analysis and automation of repetitive tasks **Business Model Canvas**: to understand the company’s structure, value propositions, and customer segments
 # I. Context
 As part of a consulting mission, I worked again as a Business Intelligence Analyst for Bottleneck which was seeking this time to improve its overall performance and profitability.